Liu-Cheng-Master/PCG_TECH_DEMO/README.md

 Algorithmic implementation of AI for automatic obstacle avoidance: http://www.theappguruz.com/blog/unity-3d-enemy-obstacle-awarness-ai-code-sample

 # Map Generate:
-1. Wave Function Collapse:Generating the first maze map area using the UnityWFC library by Joseph Parker.
+1. Wave Function Collapse:Generating the first maze map area using the UnityWFC library by Joseph Parker.This generated maze is used to test the pathfinding AI.

 Related scripts: file: unity-wave-function-collapse